Stat 470/670 Lecture 2: Univariate Data Visualization

 Q-Q Plots

-Goal: Compare two univariate samples to each other
+Goal: Compare two univariate samples to each other.

 Quantile-Quantile (q-q) plot definition